algal/cocoa-sniff/README.rst

 cocoa-sniff
 ===========

-cocoa-sniff helps with exploring and performing text encoding conversions with Cocoa.
+cocoa-sniff helps with trying text encoding conversions with Cocoa.

 It lets you quickly: